mrmayankmathur/ShikshaGen/README.md

 To test generation reliability:

 1. Try different lesson types:
-   - "A 10 question pop quiz on Florida"
+   - "A 10 questions pop quiz on Florida"
    - "An explanation of how the Cartesian Grid works"
    - "A test on counting numbers"